 Cleaning and Disinfection

-Proper cleaning and disinfection is critical in reducing the risk of C. difficile transmission.
+Proper cleaning and disinfection is critical in reducing the risk of C. diff transmission.

-It is recommended to use a sporicidial agent to address environmental contamination in areas associated with increased rates of CDI or in outbreak situations.
+It is recommended to use a sporicidal agent to address environmental contamination in the rooms of patients known or suspected to have active C. difficile (CDC 2019).
+Also, sporicidal agents can be used in areas associated with increased rates (hyperendemic) of CDI or in outbreak situations.

 For cleaning and disinfection against C. diff, it is encouraged to carefully read the label.
 Some products require a 2-step cleaning and disinfection process (clean first and then disinfect) and others require the removal of gross/visible soil prior to disinfection.